Updated on September 29, 2018

 China Scholarship Council Scholarship (CSC) offers scholarship in DSCES.
 You can enroll in DSCES without being research student.
 The entrance examination for CSC is based on submitted documents and oral examination via Skype and thus you can take the entrance examination in China.

-Dr. Jun Sasaki is one of the faculty members of GPSS-GLI that may offer several scholarships for Master and Ph.D students.
+Dr. Sasaki is one of the faculty members of GPSS-GLI that may offer several scholarships for Master and Ph.D students.
 Prospective students are recommended to consider this GPSS-GLI program which basically offers a 5-year Master and Ph.D. program in English.
 Please see the details of admission information about GPSS-GLI.
-It is, however, necessary for you to consider whether this program fits your purpose of study because this program is something different from ordinary academic programs in terms of objectives, main activities and goals.
-To understand the scope and activities of this program, please read carefully the information on the website of GPSS-GLI.
+It is, however, necessary for you to consider whether this program fits your purpose of study because this program is something different from ordinary academic programs in terms of scope, aims, and main activities.
+To understand these, please read carefully the introduction in the website of GPSS-GLI.

 Submission of an official score sheet of TOEFLibt or IELTS may be required.
 TOEFL ITP may not be acceptable.